 Virtually all of our attitudes, beliefs, biases, self-images, and perceived belonging and security are rooted in our early childhoods (birth to four or so).
-Our early learning is stimulated by our engagement with the "stuff" around us - who and what is in our house, yard, around the block, or around the world.
+Our early learning is stimulated by our engagement with the "stuff" around us - who and what is in our house, yard, around the block, and what we hear about the world.
 But the meanings and possible uses of all those experiences originate in the conversations of the adults (aka “Big People,” in Beyond Good Parenting).
 And what should be talked about and what shouldn't be talked about - a result of the perceived meanings - is learned early, gleaned from parental responses.
-But what should be talked about and what shouldn't be frequently aren't the "safe" things, and we end up feeling guilty for what we should have or shouldn't have said or done, when in fact our communication matches our level of perceived security.
-But this perceived security was perceived, and adopted as true, when we were young and did not yet have the ability to rationalize why a parent was angry or concerned unnecessarily.
+But what should be talked about and what shouldn't be frequently aren't relationally "safe" things, and we end up feeling guilty for what we should have or shouldn't have said or done, when in fact our communication matches our level of perceived security.
+But this perceived security was adopted as true, when we were young and did not yet have the ability to rationalize why a parent was angry or concerned unnecessarily.

 Like Driving a Car